Red Sox vs. Angels Player Props Betting Odds

-You can find player prop bet odds for Rafael Devers, Shohei Ohtani and others on the Boston Red Sox and Los Angeles Angels heading into their matchup at 9:38 PM ET on Tuesday at Angel Stadium of Anaheim.
+Player prop bet odds for Shohei Ohtani and others are listed when the Boston Red Sox visit the Los Angeles Angels at Angel Stadium of Anaheim on Wednesday at 9:38 PM ET.

 Bet on this matchup or its props with DraftKings!